A Death Doula’s Guide To Grieving In The Pandemic

 There's a reason she's so intentional about what callers hear when she can't answer her phone.
 Many of the people trying to get in touch with Glenn are in crisis.
 As an end-of-life doula, she talks to people who are close to death, or who have loved ones who have recently passed away.

-Not surprisingly, more and more people have been reaching out to the Florida resident during the coronavirus pandemic, which has taken 294,025 lives worldwide, more than 80,000 of which have occurred in the U.S.
+Not surprisingly, more and more people have been reaching out to the Florida resident during the coronavirus pandemic, which has taken 294,025 lives worldwide.

 Advertisement